Skip to content

 • If it concerns discrimination, reporting the discrimination to the Human Rights Institute (College voor de Rechten van de Mens).

-Our English-speaking employment lawyers have extensive experience in assisting employees who have experienced harassment or other kinds of inappropriate behaviour in the workplace.
-Do you wish to discuss your situation with one of our lawyers?
-Feel free to contact us by using our contact form, or contact us by telephone (020 – 6898 123) or email info@noordamadvocaten.nl.
+We have extensive experience in assisting employees who have experienced harassment or other kinds of inappropriate behaviour in the workplace.
+Would you like to discuss your situation with us?
+Do you need legal advice or assistance?

 Customer reviews